Second home, an image associated with the concept of owning a secondary or vacation home.

 Tapping Home Equity

-Homeowners can use a cash-out refinance, home equity line of credit (HELOC) or home equity loan to convert their home equity into money they can use to buy a second property.
+Homeowners can use a cash-out refinance, home equity line of credit (HELOC) or home equity loan1 to convert their home equity into money they can use to buy a second property.
 However, the 2017 Tax Cuts and Jobs Act eliminated the mortgage interest deduction on home equity loans unless you use the proceeds for qualified home improvements.

 Reverse Mortgage